 Understanding Complications from Dog Bite Injuries

 - Permanent scarring and disfigurement.
-Not only are such injuries painful, but they can diminish quality and enjoyment of life.
+Not only are such injuries painful, but they can diminish the quality and enjoyment of life.

 - Death.
 Fatal injuries are possible if the attack is severe enough, particularly among small children, as dogs can more easily reach vital areas such as the face and neck.